garybgenett/gary-os/README.md

 [Live Update]: #live-update

   * Definition:
-    * Update/install packages using Funtoo/Gentoo tools.
+    * Update/install packages using Funtoo tools.
   * Last tested with:
     * GaryOS v3.0, with 8GB memory

-A complete Funtoo/Gentoo environment is available.
+A complete Funtoo environment is available.
 In order to install/update packages, a couple of missing items need to be put into place.
 A surprising number of packages can be installed without filling up the in-memory filesystem.

 Instructions for setting up update/install of packages: